WebCabin/wcDocker/README.md

    - `wcLayout.scene()`, please use the `wcLayout.$table` jQuery element instead.

 - **`Collapsible panels:`** Panels can now be collapsed to the side or bottom of the screen, where they become a slide-out drawer above the main layout.
-- **`Panel creation elements:`** Instead of relying on the context-menu controls to add new panwls, you can now add the CSS class **`"wcCreatePanel"`** to any dom element along with the data attribute **`"panel"`** and wcDocker will treat it as a panel creation control.
+- **`Panel creation elements:`** Instead of relying on the context-menu controls to add new panels, you can now add the CSS class **`"wcCreatePanel"`** to any dom element along with the data attribute **`"panel"`** and wcDocker will treat it as a panel creation control.
 A user will then be able to drag-drop that element into their view to create new panels of the specified type.

      ```
      {@lang xml}<span class="wcCreatePanel" data-panel="My Custom Panel Type">Create My Custom Panel Type</span>